pingcap/docs/ticdc/manage-ticdc.md

 ## Use `cdc cli` to manage cluster status and data replication task

 This section introduces how to use `cdc cli` to manage a TiCDC cluster and data replication tasks.
-In the following interface description, it is assumed that PD listens on `127.0.0.1` and the port is `2379`.
+The following interface description assumes that PD listens on `127.0.0.1` and the port is `2379`.

 ### Manage TiCDC service progress (`capture`)